simonsobs/socs/docs/agents/ifm_sbn246_flowmeter.rst

                      ['--port', '502']]},

 .. note::
-    The ``-ip--address`` argument should be the ip address of the DAQ device on the network.
+    The ``-ip--address`` argument should be the IP address of the DAQ device on the network.

 Docker Compose
 ``````````````